cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

-In the second stage, a client obtains credentials previously registered with the server, recovers private key material using the password, and subsequently uses them as input to an AKE protocol.
+In the second stage, a client obtains credentials previously registered with the server, recovers private key material using the password, and subsequently uses them as input to the AKE protocol.
 As in the registration phase, the client inputs its credentials, including its password and user identifier, and the server inputs its parameters and the credential file record corresponding to the client.
 The client outputs two values, an `export_key`